voxel51/fiftyone/docs/source/cli/index.rst

     optional arguments:
-      -h, --help            show this help message and exit -a, --all             whether to migrate the database and all datasets -v VERSION, --version VERSION
+      -h, --help            show this help message and exit -i, --info            whether to print info about the current revisions -a, --all             whether to migrate the database and all datasets -v VERSION, --version VERSION
                             the revision to migrate to